 On September 8, 2010, we paid a distribution of \$0.08 per common unit to record holders of common units at the close of business on August 24, 2010.
 On November 26, 2010, we paid a distribution of \$0.15 per common unit to record holders of common units at the close of business on November 12, 2010.
 On March 21, 2011, we paid a distribution of \$0.29 per common unit to record holders of common units at the close of business on March 7, 2011.
+On May 4, 2011, we declared a distribution of \$0.21 per unit payable on May 27, 2011, to record holders of common units at the close of business on May 16, 2011.

 We intend to make quarterly cash distributions in amounts that in the aggregate are expected to constitute substantially all of the cash earnings of our investment management business each year in excess of amounts determined by our Managing Partner to be necessary or appropriate to provide for the conduct of our business, to make appropriate investments in our business and our investment funds and to comply with applicable law and any of our debt instruments or other agreements.
 We do not intend to distribute gains on principal investments, other than certain additional distributions that KKR may determine to make.
 These additional distributions, if any, are intended to cover certain tax liabilities as calculated by KKR.
 When KKR & Co.
 L.P. receives distributions from the KKR Group Partnerships (the holding companies of the KKR business), KKR Holdings receives its pro rata share of such distributions from the KKR Group Partnerships.
-For the purposes of our distribution policy, our distributions are expected to consist of an amount consisting of (i) FRE, (ii) carry distributions received from our investment funds which have not been allocated as part of our carry pool, and (iii) certain tax distributions, if any.
+For the purposes of our distribution policy, our distributions are expected to consist of an amount consisting of (i) FRE, (ii) carry distributions received from our investment funds which have not been allocated as part of our carry pool, and (iii) any additional distributions for certain taxes as described above.
 This amount is expected to be reduced by (i) corporate and applicable local taxes if any, (ii) noncontrolling interests, and (iii) amounts determined by our Managing Partner to be necessary or appropriate for the conduct of our business and other matters as discussed above.